Skip to main content

 1. Deep Segment

-In this project, we aim at developing a workflow system for the complete structure segmentation process in medical and biological imaging covering all parts of the process: sample preparation, scanning, both manual and automatic segmentation tools, analysis and visualization.
+In this project, we aim to develop a workflow system for the complete structure segmentation process in medical and biological imaging, covering all parts of the process: sample preparation, scanning, both manual and automatic segmentation tools, analysis, and visualization.
 The system will cover both conventional methods as well as deep learning-based approaches.
 It will be designed for large studies and capable of handling also very large images with a strong focus on quality, usability and efficiency.
-This project is funded by Eurostars - Vinnova grant No. E!11626 1 949 648 SEK, 30 months from 2017-2020.
-P.I.
-Rodrigo Moreno.
+This project was funded by Eurostars.

 2. Biomechanics at interactive speed

 Current pipelines for using biomechanical information in clinics are computationally expensive.
 In some cases, the calculations can take days or weeks in large computational infrastructures.
-The final output is then condensed to a single image, or even a few values, indicating for example the risk of fracture or the bone strength.
+The final output is then condensed to a single image, or even a few values, indicating, for example, the risk of fracture or the bone strength.
 AI may open the door to a new practice where doctors can get the biomechanical parameters interactively.
-Our research aims at developing an AI-based approach for biomechanics, that can avoid the expensive simulations.
+Our research aims at developing an AI-based approach for biomechanics that can avoid expensive simulations.
 The goal is to bring the process to interactive speed, which is required in clinics.

 3. Analysis of trabecular bone microstructure

-We plan to carry out clinical studies that aim at understanding the factors involved in the local and global changes of the structure and mechanical competence of trabecular bone due to osteoporosis.
+We plan to carry out clinical studies that aim at understanding the factors involved in the local and global changes in the structure and mechanical competence of trabecular bone due to osteoporosis.
 This is expected to be clinically useful in particular in the evaluation of new drugs.
-This project is funded by Eurostars - Vinnova grant No. E!9126 1 543 354 SEK, 26 months from 2015-2017.
+This project was funded by Eurostars.

 4. Analysis of blood vessels